Tetsuya3850/CS-Terminology/README.md

 ### TCP/IP
 TCP (Transmission Control Protocol) is responsible for routing application protocols to the correct application on the destination computer.
 When the TCP layer receives the application layer protocol data from above, it segments it into manageable 'chunks' and then adds a TCP header to each 'chunk'.
 The information contained in the TCP header includes the port number of the application the data needs to be sent to.
 When the TCP layer receives a packet from the IP (Internet Protocol) layer below it, the TCP layer strips the TCP header data from the packet, does some data reconstruction if necessary, and then sends the data to the correct application using the port number taken from the TCP header.
 Notice that there is no place for an IP address in the TCP header.
 This is because TCP doesn't know anything about IP addresses.
 TCP's job is to get application level data from application to application reliably.
 The task of getting data from computer to computer is the job of IP.
 IP packets are independent entities and may arrive out of order or not at all.
 It is TCP's job to make sure packets arrive and are in the correct order.

+TCP is a connection-oriented protocol over an IP network.
+Connection is established and terminated using a handshake.
+All packets sent are guaranteed to reach the destination in the original order and without corruption through:

+Sequence numbers and checksum fields for each packet Acknowledgement packets and automatic retransmission If the sender does not receive a correct response, it will resend the packets.
+If there are multiple timeouts, the connection is dropped.
+TCP also implements flow control and congestion control.
+These guarantees cause delays and generally result in less efficient transmission than UDP.

+To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage.
+It can be expensive to have a large number of open connections between web server threads and say, a memcached server.
+Connection pooling can help in addition to switching to UDP where applicable.

+TCP is useful for applications that require high reliability but are less time critical.
+Some examples include web servers, database info, SMTP, FTP, and SSH.

+Use TCP over UDP when:

+You need all of the data to arrive intact
+You want to automatically make a best estimate use of the network throughput

 ### IP Address
 IP (Internet Protocol) address is a network addressable location.
 Each IP address must be unique within its network.
 The addresses are in the form nnn.nnn.nnn.nnn where nnn must be a number from 0 - 255.
 Any Internet-connected computer can be reached through a public IP Address, which consists of 32 bits for IPv4 (they are usually written as four numbers between 0 and 255, separated by dots (e.g., 173.194.121.32) or which consists of 128 bits for IPv6 (they are usually written as eight groups of 4 hexadecimal numbers, separated by colons (e.g., 2027:0da8:8b73:0000:0000:8a2e:0370:1337).
 Computers can handle those addresses easily, but people have a hard time finding out who's running the server or what service the website offers.
 IP addresses are hard to remember and might change over time.
 To solve all those problems we use human-readable addresses called domain names.